kroexov/IS-PROG-2020-2-semester/README.md

 # IS-PROG-2020-2-semester
-This is my educational repository for 1st grade ITMO c++ object-oriented programming course.
-Here you can watch how I worked with C++, but this is quite old code and now I would probably make it better.
-To get more actual examples of my OOP code, please check the C# programming repository :)
+This is my academic repository for the 1st year of ITMO for C++ object-oriented programming course.
+Here you can see how Ш worked with C++/OOP.
+However, it is pretty old code, so now I would have made it better.
+Please check my C# programming repository to see more up-to date examples of my OOP code.